 Estimated reading time: 4 minutes

-Old Australian favourites include Trevatt and Moorpark apricots (see a Moorpark above).
+Old Australian favourites include Trevatt and Moorpark apricots (see Moorpark in the picture above).
 They both have fantastic flavour and consistency for jam.
 They also make a beautiful bright coloured jam that’s not too dark.

 Does it really matter what type you use?